By Sabine Berlin

 - Mark your calendar to come back next week and find out how to get that perfect agent for you.

 *Make sure you are getting a good agent.
 Know that a real agent will never charge you money up front to represent you.
 They make a living from a percentage of your royalties only when they make you a deal.
 If you have fifteen minutes, check out this podcast with guest agent Sara Crowe as she explains even more about what having a good agent means.
+You can also check out this article about author scams and publishing companies to avoid from Reedsy.
 Also, the following sites are helpful in ensuring you won’t be prey to a shark: Writer Beware or Preditors & Editors.
 You’ll also want to make sure your agent is a member of the A.A.R.
 One last PS: If you are an LDS writer and hoping to publish in that niche market, you do not need an agent.
 In general, the publishers prefer to work directly with the author.

 It’s your turn!
 What is the best thing your agent does for you?
 Got any helpful experiences or cautionary tales to share?
 We’d love to hear from you.